doylet/guardrails-ai/sh/bootstrap-dev/docs/sprints/0006-Sprint-Plan-Schema-Path-Migration-Completion.md

 This sprint completes the path migration from `ai/` to `.ai/` directories, specifically focusing on schema file locations and bootstrap script updates.
 The scripts migration (`ai/scripts` → `.ai/scripts`) has been completed, but schema references and bootstrap installation logic still point to the old paths.

-**Current Status: 60% Complete** - Scripts migration done, schemas migration pending
+**Current Status: 100% Complete** - All path migration completed, legacy ai/ directory safely removed

 ---